Naruno/Naruno/docs/concepts/architecture.md

 # The Architecture

-The Decentra Network is a decentralized network of nodes that run the Decentra Network software.
-The Decentra Network software is a different implementation for blockchain.
+The Naruno is a decentralized network of nodes that run the Naruno software.
+The Naruno software is a different implementation for blockchain.

-We are use three layers of the Decentra Network architecture:
+We are use three layers of the Naruno architecture:

 ## Layer 1: Decisions